 Determining which degree is best for you will depend upon your academic background and your professional interests.

-In July, 2012 we were awarded the NIH National Library of Medicine (NLM) biomedical informatics training grant.
+In July 2012, we were awarded the NIH National Library of Medicine (NLM) biomedical informatics training grant.
 Individuals seeking graduate degrees leading to research careers in biomedical informatics, who are US citizens, non-citizen nationals, or have permanent residency status (as evidenced by Card I-551), are eligible.
-Our five-year grant supports a total of 15 biomedical informatics trainees, including pre-doctoral Bioinformatics PhD students and postdoctoral MD’s pursuing the Masters in Clinical Research.
-We are currently recruiting for pre-doctoral and postdoctoral positions.
+We were renewed an additional five years in 2017.
+Our five-year grant supports a total of 12 biomedical informatics trainees, including pre-doctoral Bioinformatics PhD students and postdoctoral MD's pursuing the Masters in Clinical Research.

 In 2017, the NLM annual training grant conference was hosted by UCSD.